bacongravy/macinbox/README.md

 By default macinbox will configure the guest OS to have HiDPI resolutions enabled, and configure the virtual machine to use the native display resolution.
 You can disable this behavior using the --no-hidpi option.

-## Details
+## Implementation Details

-This script performs the following actions:
+This tool performs the following actions:

 1. Creates a new blank disk image
 1. Installs macOS